Asset 1

 Human-centred Support that Everyone Deserves

-Leaf Complex Care is a social care provider offering tailored complex care support primarily for autistic people and people living with a learning disability in the comfort of their own homes.
+Leaf Complex Care is a social care provider offering tailored support primarily for autistic people and people living with a learning disability in the comfort of their own homes.
 We understand how challenging it can be for many people to live great lives in their own local communities, with the right to live the life they desire.

 Aligned with people’s needs, our support workers provide person-centred and CQC-regulated care based on Positive Behaviour Support approaches.
 Through detailed planning, we encourage people who require complex care to achieve their aspirations with the right care at home.